-- j) A justification for the selection of tenderers. - 12.3 Upon request by MFA/Norad, the grant recipient shall submit the procurement protocol to MFA/Norad and grant MFA/Norad access to all relevant information and documentation related to the procurement procedure and practices applied. - 12.4 Failure to provide the procurement protocol shall render expenditure ineligible for MFA/Norad funding.
+- 12.3 Upon request by MFA/Norad, the grant recipient shall submit the procurement protocol to MFA/Norad and grant MFA/Norad access to all relevant information and documentation related to the procurement procedure and practices applied. - 12.4 Failure to provide the procurement protocol shall render expenditure ineligible for MFA/Norad funding.